karlkedrovsky/kedrovsky-hugo/content/resume.md

 draft: false
 ---

-I'm a highly motivated self starter with experience in personnel and technical management, programming, analysis, systems architecture, technical design, testing, training/mentoring, and project leadership.
+I'm a highly motivated self starter focusing on building highly performant software delivery teams and technology engineering practices.
+I have experience in personnel and technical management, programming, analysis, systems architecture, technical design, testing, training/mentoring, and project leadership.
 Most recently I've been focused on delivering solutions based on open source technologies, Drupal being the most common CMS platform.
 I also have extensive experience in enterprise and application architecture, and provide organizational and technical leadership on large scale projects.

 ### Work Experience